TurtlewareAU/homelab-docs/Homelab/Terraform/Proxmox VM Network boot.md

 `disk {`
 `type    = "scsi"` - This is the default disk type for most of proxmox.
 `storage = "vm"` - This is the storage device name.
 On all my hosts I have one single drive called vm. where all my vm's store their operating disks.
 I do nightly backups for each machine. so to me this is safe.
-Also it means I
+Also it means I can offline and Online Migrate to any host without needing to switch devices.
-`size    = "32G"`
+`size    = "32G"` - This is the size I want my linux vm's to have.
+So far I have not had issues with vm size.
 `}`